-- Personal Medical Leave of Absence

-- Family Medical Leave of Absence

-- General Leave of Absence [Recommended for professional conflicts]

-Leaves require review and approval by the program.
-When a student is on leave:

-- 1. He or she is not considered to be an active student, and the student's netID may be suspended after a period of time, time accumulation is paused in regards to the five-year degree timeline, i.e. quarters on leave do not count toward the five-year master's degree deadline, and - 2.
-He or she must request re-entry from The Graduate School student services team at least six weeks before the quarter in which they intend to re-enroll.
+- Personal Medical Leave of Absence - Family Medical Leave of Absence - General Leave of Absence [Recommended for professional conflicts]; leaves require review and approval by the program - 1.
+When a student is on leave, he or she is not considered to be an active student, and the student's netID may be suspended after a period, time accumulation is paused regarding the five-year degree timeline, i.e. quarters on leave do not count toward the five-year master's degree deadline

+2. When a student is on leave, he or she must request re-entry from Graduate Student Services at least six weeks before the quarter in which they intend to re-enroll.

-C. Childbirth Accommodation is available for active female graduate students and must be requested sixty (60) days before the expected date of childbirth.
-The childbirth accommodation is not considered a Leave of Absence (as above) and may be taken in addition to the Family Medical Leave of Absence.
+C. Pregnancy Accommodation is available for active female graduate students and must be requested sixty (60) days before the expected date of childbirth.
+The pregnancy accommodation is not considered a Leave of Absence (as above) and may be taken in addition to the Family Medical Leave of Absence.